 67 days.
 Cucumis sativus.
 (F1) Turbo Cucumber.
 The plant produces high yields of 9" long dark green slicing cucumbers.
 It is crisp and very delicious.
 This quality cucumber grows best if grown on a trellis or stakes.
 Does well in the Northeast parts of the country.
 One of the most disease-resistant cucumbers on the market.
 An excellent choice for home gardens, market growers, and open field production.
 A variety from the USA.
 Disease Resistant: A, ALS, Ccu, CMV, DM, PM.

 60 days.
 Cucumis sativus.
 Open Pollinated.
 Wautoma Cucumber.
 The plant produces heavy yields of 4 to 5" long cucumbers.
-The cucumbers are bitter free and burpless.
-Great for making homemade pickles, It continuously produced heavy yields even in 100+ F. It is one of the most disease resistant cucumbers on the market.
-Heat Toerant.
+It is a popular pickling cucumber variety prized for its disease resistance, heat tolerance, and high productivity.
+These high-quality cucumbers are bitter-free and burpless.
+Great for making homemade pickles.
+It continuously produces heavy yields even in 100+ F. It is one of the most disease-resistant cucumbers on the market.
+Heat Tolerant.
 An excellent choice for home gardens and market growers.
 A variety developed by the USDA.
 United States Department of Agriculture, NSL 197095.
 A variety from the USA.
 Disease Resistant: A, ALS, Ccu, CMV, DM, PM.

 55 days.
 Cucumis sativus.
 Open Pollinated.
 Wisconsin SMR 58 Cucumber.
 The plant produces heavy yields of 2 ½ to 6" long dark green cucumbers.
 Best variety for making dill pickles.
 Very crisp and sweet.
 You have to try this variety if you love making homemade pickles.
 It has a mild flavor, perfect for soaking up spices when making pickles.
 It is one of the absolute best non-hybrid pickling cucumbers available.
 Grow on a trellis or fence for straight cucumbers.
 Excellent choice for home gardens and market growers.
 It was developed by the University of Michigan in 1959 for short seasons and Northern states.
 United States Department of Agriculture, NSL 30808.
 A variety from the USA.
 Disease Resistant: Ccu, CMV.

 2015 All-America Selections Winner!
 50 days.
 Melothria scabra.
 (F1) Parisian Gherkin Cucumber.
-This early maturing plant produces high yields of 2 to 4" long, medium green cucumbers.
+This early-maturing plant produces high yields of 2 to 4" long, medium green cucumbers.
 It is a popular mini-cucumber that is ideal for pickling.
-They have the sweet cucumber flavor.
+They have a sweet cucumber flavor.
 Perfect for salads, snacks, and pickling.
 Perfect for container gardening, hanging baskets, or small gardens with very limited space.
-Excellent choice for home gardens.
+Excellent choice for home gardens, Farmer’s Markets, and market growers.
 A variety from the USA.
 Disease Resistant: Ccu, CMV, DM.